CollarNetworks/protocol-core/devdocs/COLLAR.md

 ## The Collar

 User provides collateral to the system and is issued a loan against the value of the collateral.
-The user is protected against downside risk of the collaterlal's value (to a degree), but is similarly limited in upside potential.
+The user is protected against downside risk of the collateral's value (to a degree), but is similarly limited in upside potential.

 There are two primary parameters to each Collar: the callstrike and the putstrike.